RichardAns/CUDA-Programs/README.md

 I am happy to be contacted on rea1@cam.ac.uk if you have questions.

-Updated 23 February 2023 to work with CUDA SDK 12.0. all #include cooperative_groups.h now movie to be first workaround confilcts with CUDA chrono includes thrust host_pinned memory currently not working
+Updated 23 February 2023 to work with CUDA SDK 12.0.
+   All #include cooperative_groups.h now moved to be first as workaround for confilcts with CUDA chrono includes.
+   Thrust host_pinned memory currently not working.